hartwigmedical/scripts/texts/portalDisclaimerText.md

 Please be aware that these data are for internal use only.

 **Scope of the CPCT-02 protocol**

-The primary objective of this study is to analyze the individual cancer genome in cancer patients to develop future predictors for response to systemic treatment in individual patients with cancer.
+The primary objective of this study is to analyze cancer genomes of individual patients to develop future predictors for response to systemic treatment.

 Secondary objectives of this study are:
 - To determine the amount of biopsy samples with sufficient DNA for analysis
 - To determine the amount of biopsy samples with an adequate mutational profile
 - To collect and anonymously interpret all mutational profiles obtained using this protocol
 - To determine changes in the mutational profile under the influence of systemic treatment
-- To explore and analyze the individual microRNA, (phospho)proteomic profiles and organoid cultures in patients with cancer to develop future predictors for response to systemic treatment
+- To explore and analyze the individual microRNA, (phospho-) proteomic profiles and organoid cultures in patients with cancer to develop future predictors for response to systemic treatment
 - To explore the correlation between mutational profiles in solid tumor biopsies and liquid biopsies (circulating tumor DNA)

 For more information on the CPCT02 protocol, see: